 HOUSEKEEPING: Residents are responsible for the cleanliness of their own room and bathrooms.
 The College unconditionally reserves the right to inspect all portions of rooms at times convenient to its staff and to require minimum standards of cleanliness.
-Repairs should be reported to the Coordinator of Residence Living.
+Repair requests should be reported to the Residence Hall Associates.

-RESIDENCE HALL MEETINGS: All residence hall meetings scheduled by the Coordinator, Dean, or President are mandatory.
-These meetings are kept to a minimum and provide important information to the residents.
+RESIDENCE HALL MEETINGS: All residence hall meetings scheduled by the Residence Hall Associates, Deans, or President are mandatory.
+These meetings are kept to a minimum timeframe and provide important information to the residents.